Former Ambassador of the Netherlands, Alexander Heldring, was accredited to Ghana, Togo and Benin from September 1997 through September 2002.

 He has written a novel about his experiences in Poland and Surinam (see Saramacca Road in the Navigator) and a Ph.D. dissertation about the Freeland League for Jewish Territorial Colonization and its project in Surinam (1946-1956).
 See our Welcoming page on the Saramacca Project.

-He also wrote The International Federation of Resistance Movements, The Hague, 1968 and he is currently writing a book on the Jews of Poland, the Israeli interests' section of the Netherlands Embassy in Warsaw from 1967-1986.
+He also wrote The International Federation of Resistance Movements, The Hague, 1968.
+Heldring is also an expert on the subject of Jews of Poland, the Israeli interests' section of the Netherlands Embassy in Warsaw from 1967-1986.
 See also the following announcement by the Genootschap voor de Joodse Wetenschap in Nederland.

 Officier dans l'Ordre national du Burkina Faso